mrdunk/flowing-terrain/README.md

 # pip3 install pyglet --user
 ```

+You have a choice of a static 2D map: `map.py` or a 3D view: `map_3d.py`.
+(In the 3D view, use mouse to look around, cursor keys to move and [SHIFT] with
+ cursor keys to change height.)

 Disclaimer: I promised you "no lakes/basins/lowbits/etc" but in the code i
 deliberately lower a random number of points to create more interesting land.